Some benefits are not affected by being in a Care Home but they will usually count as income when we calculate your contribution.

 - Child Tax Credit (if you continue to be responsible for a child)

-Attendance Allowance & care part of Disability Living Allowance (DLA)
+Attendance Allowance & care part of Disability Living Allowance (DLA)or Perosnal Independence Payment (PIP)

 These are benefits paid to people who need help with personal care or people who need supervision.